How much are body corporate fees?

 Before purchasing a strata title property, learn how much body corporate fees cost and what they cover.

-Purchasing a strata title can come with many benefits, such as secure living and shared facilities, but these come at a cost known as body corporate fees or a strata levy.
-We look at what these cover, how much they are and what you generally get for your fees.
+• Purchasing a strata title can come with benefits like secure living and shared facilities, but these come at a cost known as body corporate fees or a strata levy.

 How much do body corporate or strata fees typically cost?